 - Enabling a student to afford college positively impacts both the financial and human potential of that student’s entire family.

-This summary was prepared in March 2014 with assistance from Legal Fellow, Kassandra Haynes.
+This summary was prepared with assistance from Legal Fellow, Kassandra Haynes.
 It is intended for informational purposes, not as legal advice.
-For questions, please contact CLINIC’s State and Local Advocacy Attorney, Jen Riddle, at email@example.com or (301) 565-4807.
+For questions, please contact CLINIC’s State and Local Advocacy Attorney, at firstname.lastname@example.org.